johnnylaicode/feature-website/README.md

-# webdev-class
+# feature-website
-## demo repository
-Hello world!
-This is a demo.
+This repository is a demo for feature branching.